ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 - The club that you founded.
 - Graphic Design Skills.
 If you are familiar with graphic designs, then that might be a plus, but it depends.
 - Robotics or engineering projects.
 - Competitive Programming.
-If you are good at competitive programming, that's cool, except if you write int a,b,c,d,e,f,g at the start of every program.
-Basically, competitive programming is a big plus, but only if you also can explain algorithms to a normal decent human being.
+If you are good at competitive programming, that's cool, except if you write int a,b,c,d,e,f,g at the start of every program, then not cool.
+Basically, competitive programming is a big plus, but only if you can explain algorithms to a normal decent human being.

 I should say that these things are really good.
 If you have more than five of the things listed above, you could easily get into Facebook University or Microsoft Explore program.